Frequently Asked Questions

 Q: What is the best way to get information about Kenora All Star Cheerleading?

-A: Once on a team, the team will also have a specific means of communicating with athletes and parents either through a Shutterfly account or a closed Facebook group.
+A: Once on a team, the team will also have a specific means of communicating with athletes and parents through your parent portal account/emails and a closed Facebook group.

 Parent Meetings September – Beginning of the season General Information and meetings closer to competitions as required.